 b.
 A hearing board normally consisting of three individuals who will determine responsibility for the alleged policy violations and possible sanctions as well as a non-voting board chair.
 For Greek Student Organizations, normally five individuals will serve on the hearing board.

 c.
-The respondent and complainant (if any) have the right to be assisted by an advisor of their choice, at their own expense.
-The respondent and the complainant are each responsible for presenting relevant information to the hearing board.
+The respondent has the right to be assisted by an advisor of their choice, at their own expense.
+The respondent is responsible for presenting relevant information to the hearing board.
 Advisors may advise their advisee but are not permitted to speak or participate in the hearing.
 Normally, hearings will not be delayed or rescheduled to accommodate advisors.

 d.
-The hearing board, respondent, an advisor of the respondent's choice (if any), complainant (if any), an advisor of the complainant's choice (if any), and the investigator (if any) shall be allowed to attend the entire portion of the administrative conduct hearing except for the hearing board's deliberations.
+The hearing board, respondent, an advisor of the respondent's choice (if any), and the investigator (if any) shall be allowed to attend the entire portion of the formal conduct hearing except for the hearing board's deliberations.

 e.
-The respondent, the complainant (if any) and the investigator will have an opportunity to present information relevant to the allegations.
+The respondent and the investigator will have an opportunity to present information relevant to the allegations.

 f.
-The respondent, complainant or investigator may request witnesses to present pertinent information to the hearing board.
-The Student Conduct Administrator or designee will determine relevancy of witnesses.
+The respondent or investigator may request witnesses to present pertinent information to the hearing board.
+The Director of Student Conduct & Community Standards or designee will determine relevancy of witnesses.
 Normally, hearings will not be delayed or rescheduled to accommodate witnesses.

 g.
 Approved witnesses shall be allowed to attend a portion of the hearing where they will present relevant information and answer questions.

 h.
-The hearing board, respondent, and complainant (if any) may ask questions of the respondent, the complainant, the investigator and witnesses.
+The hearing board and respondent may ask questions of the respondent the investigator and witnesses.

 k.
-In hearings involving more than one respondent, the Student Conduct Administrator or designee may permit the students to participate in the hearing separately or together.
+In hearings involving more than one respondent, the Director of Student Conduct & Community Standards or designee may permit the students to participate in the hearing separately or together.
 Respondents may request to have decisions rendered separately or together.

 l.
-Pertinent records, exhibits and written statements (including impact statements) may be accepted as information for consideration by the hearing board at the discretion of the Student Conduct Administrator or a designee.
+Pertinent records, exhibits and written statements (including impact statements) may be accepted as information for consideration by the hearing board at the discretion of the Director of Student Conduct & Community Standards or a designee.
 All relevant information must be submitted at least 2 business days before the scheduled hearing.

 m.
-All procedural questions are subject to the final decision of the Student Conduct Administrator or designee.
+All procedural questions are subject to the final decision of the Director of Student Conduct & Community Standards or designee.

 n.
 The hearing board's determination of responsibility for each violation shall be made on the basis whether there is a preponderance of the evidence, or whether it is more likely than not, that the respondent violated the student code of conduct.